splunk-soar-connectors/googleworkspacefordrive/README.md

 A full list of Google Drive's own MIME types can be found at this link:
 <https://developers.google.com/drive/v3/web/mime-types>

+The list files action would return only 460 files at a time.
+The next token can can be used to fetch more files.

 ### Configuration Variables
 The below configuration variables are required for this Connector to operate.
 These variables are specified when configuring a Google Drive asset in SOAR.